sjpollard/egocentric-compressed-learning/README.md

 - `--dataset-path` (str): Path to the EPIC-KITCHENS folder on the device
 - `--label` (str): Label prepended to preprocessed pytorch files
 - `--num-annotations` (int): Number of annotations to take from the csv file
+- `--chunks` (int): Number of evenly sized chunks in the preprocessed data set
 - `--ratio` (int tuple): Ratio of train/val/test splits respectively
 - `--seed` (int): Random seed used to generate train/val/test splits
 - `--segment_count` (int): Number of temporal segments to sample from